duneanalytics/docs/docs/spellbook/examples/rolling-sum.md

+---
-# Rolling sum of daily transfers
+title: Rolling Sum of Daily Transfers
+---

 The next step is to apply the rolling sum window function to each daily transfer sum.
 This is a pretty straightforward query.
 We’d end here for balances if it was guaranteed that each wallet/contract pair made a transfer every day.
 But since that’s not the case we’ll finish the spell in the next model by filling in all the missing days and doing a few more clean up steps.